dedis/columbus-cli/README.md

  Naive implementation of a Blockchain visualizer that works with cothority >= 3.4.3.

-Run with `npm install && npm bundle`
+Run with `npm install && npm run bundle`

 [Play with it](https://wookiee.ch/columbus-cli/)